-Alexandra (Xander) Meise represents and advises sovereign governments and private entities in the prevention and resolution of international public and private law disputes, especially those grounded in alleged treaty-breaches and international investment claims.
-In addition, she has advised governments and multinational corporations on best practices for adhering to international human rights norms and social responsibility standards, and has counseled governments on investment and sustainable development-related legal reforms.
-This work has included representing parties before US federal courts, the International Court of Justice, and international arbitration panels, as well as in negotiations between sovereign States and/or with international organizations, NGOs, and private entities.
+Alexandra (Xander) A.K.
+Meise represents and advises sovereign governments and private entities in the prevention and resolution of international public and private law disputes. especially those grounded in international investment claims and alleged treaty-breaches.
+In addition, she has advised governments and multinational corporations on best practices for adhering to international human rights norms and social responsibility standards and has counseled governments on investment and sustainable development-related legal reforms.
+This work has included representing parties before US federal courts. the International Court of Justice, and international arbitration panels, as well as in negotiations between sovereign States and/or with international organizations, NGOs, and private entities.

-An experienced educator, Xander has trained government officials, practitioners, business leaders, students, and civil society leaders on a host of subjects related to public international law and international humanitarian law, international arbitration, and human rights.
-She also lectures on matters of international security and human rights, especially the international law implications of government security actions.
-Xander incorporates into her practice her prior experience working on five continents, including service to an international political development organization, the US State Department, and international criminal tribunals in countries such as Yemen, Cambodia, East Timor, Bosnia-Herzegovina, Serbia, Albania, Macedonia, Kosovo, Spain, and Switzerland.
+An experienced educator, Xander has trained government officials, practitioners, business leaders, students. and civil society leaders on a host of subjects related to public international law and international humanitarian law, international arbitration, and human rights.
+She also lectures on matters of international security and human rights, especially the international law implications of government actions.
+Xander incorporates into her practice her prior experience working on five continents, including service to an international political development organization, the US State Department, international criminal tribunals, and the New York Stock Exchange.

 - Somalia v.
 Kenya.
 Represented Somalia in International Court of Justice dispute relating to the delimitation of the Parties’ maritime boundary in the Indian Ocean.